 Farming in the Desert for 100 Years

-Powell Agricultural Tours
+Powell Interpretive Agriculture Tours

 At the base of Heart Mountain next to Yellowstone National Park, Powell is in northwest Wyoming.
 Fossils tell us the Basin was once lush with vegetation.
-The Shoshone irrigation project allows, this high desert to bloom again and provide food for our nation.
+The Shoshone irrigation project allows this high desert to bloom again and provide food for our nation.

 Our grass-fed beef is lean, our barley is golden, local foods are just better in Powell, Wyoming.
 Learn the secrets of farming in the desert and how our local irrigation and farming practices makes your food look and taste better.
-The Powell Visitor Center hosts agricultural and local foods tours for bus tours, custom tours, and self-guided tours.
+The Powell Visitor Center hosts agriculture and local foods tours for bus tours, custom tours, and self-guided tours.

 Contact the Powell Visitor Center 307-754-3494, firstname.lastname@example.org

 - Bus Tour Rates - Contact Powell Visitor Center (May 15 - Sept 15)